jeffwright13/pytest-oof/README.md

 # pytest-oof: pytest Outcomes and Output-Fields

-## A pytest plugin providing structured access to post-run pytest results
+## a pytest plugin providing structured, programmatic access to a test run's results, as rendered in console

 ### Test Outcomes:
 - Passes